RasmiSingh/FCC-Technical-Documentation-Page-with-a-Twist/README.md

 # freeCodeCamp Technical Documentation Page
 - with a Twist

 This is a project I did for the Responsive Web Design Certification on freeCodeCamp.
 The project is to develop a technical documentation page.
-I come from an economics background, so to add a twist - this technical documentation is about Trade Blocs!
+I have an economics degree so - to add a twist - this technical documentation is about Trade Blocs!

 The User Stories are given below.
 This was taken from freeCodeCamp.
 I had to fulfil all the user stories to pass the test.
 User Story #1: